Overview

 • Increasing the scope to regulate larger and smaller three phase electric motors,

-• Changes to registration requirements including the family of model definition, and
+• Changes to registration requirements including the family of models definition, and

 • New labelling requirements including information disclosure requirements on product information sheets and registration number display requirements.